hqhoang/moodle-block_massaction/README.txt

 - Renamed README to README.txt
 - Added $plugin->component for Moodle 3.0 compatibility
 - Changed $plugin->release to an actual version number
+- Updated course formats for which this plugin is available to include all of:
+    Flexible Sections, Collapsed Topics, Topics, and Weekly.
+    **If you use a course format not listed and feel it should be able to use the Mass Actions block, please let me know and I will install your course format plugin and test this block with that format.

 [2014081900]
 - merge lang string from Skylar Kelty (sk-unikent)